AliTsuki/NODScraper/README.md

 NOD WebScraper

-In Alpha development, used to scrape NOD info from sites, beep boop, I am a robot
+In final release stage, used to scrape NOD info from sites, beep boop, I am a robot